ethanthoma/personal-website/posts/odin_errdefer.md

 salty about [no comptime pointers](https://github.com/ziglang/zig/issues/7396).

 But still, it's my go-to language for unmanaged memory.
 Why?
-Because other languages do too much (cpp, rust, whateva else) and the larger the surface area, the longer to learn the gotchas; simply a bigger surface area for failure.
+Because other languages do too much (cpp, rust, whatever else) and the larger the surface area, the longer to learn the gotchas; simply a bigger surface area for failure.

 I'm lazy.
 I want a good STD, clear/simple syntax, and errors-as-values.
 So